 How does the sound or the noise depend on distance from the source?

-● How does the sound decrease (fall-off) with distance? ●
+● How does the sound decrease (fall-off, drop, or vary) with distance? ●

 What is sound?
 What is